rishabprasad005/role-courses/RH124/Notes.md

 - The shell provides an environment to the programs you run from that shell.
 This environment includes:-
   - information on the current working directory on the file system
-  - the command-line options passed to the program
+  - The command-line options passed to the program
-  - the values of environment variables.
+  - The values of environment variables.

 - Shell variables that are not environment variables can only be used by the shell.
 Environment variables can be used by the shell and by programs run from that shell.